moabu/cluster-mgr/README.md

 - Cluster Manager should be installed on a secure administrators computer or a VM, as it will have SSH access to all servers in the cluster.

 - After configuration, Cluster Manager no longer needs to be actively connected to the cluster.
-However, in order to take advantage of Cluster Managers monitoring, configuration, and logging features, Cluster Manager must be to be connected to the cluster.
+However, in order to take advantage of Cluster Managers monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.

 ### External ports